 Gold watches for men and women make a beautiful gift and a popular investment.
 They are available in various sizes and come in a range of case shapes, from classic round cases to the tonneau case.

 Gold is a rare precious metal found in the Earth's crust: The average gold content in the Earth's crust is very small at only 0.004 g/t.
 The largest gold deposits are found in Australia, Russia, South Africa, the USA, Indonesia, Brazil, Canada and China.
 Owing to its beautiful color and excellent processing properties, gold is a popular material for watch cases and jewelry.
-NOMOS Glashütte sources its gold from suppliers that meet the standards of the Responsible Jewelry Council and the LBMA (London Billion Market Association).
+NOMOS Glashütte sources its gold from suppliers that meet the standards of the Responsible Jewelry Council and the LBMA (London Bullion Market Association).
 All suppliers sign the NOMOS Supplier Code of Conduct, which forms the basis for honest, ethical and cooperative collaboration.

 To allow pure gold to dazzle in jewelry and watch cases, it is alloyed with other substances such as copper, palladium and silver, as gold with a purity of 99.9 percent would be too soft to process.
 There are various type of gold whose colors depends on the composition of the alloy.
 The higher the pure gold content, the more “golden” its hue.
 The pure gold content is indicated in karats (abbreviated to kt).
 These types of gold are commonly used for watch cases.